-LIC has declared the latest bonus rates for the financial year 2020- 21 (as per March 2020 Valuation.
-Please read all details about LIC’s declared bonus rates for 2020 -21.
+LIC has declared the bonus rates for the year 2021-22 as per the 2021 March valuation.
+Read all details of LIC’s latest declared bonus rates for the year 2021-22 here.

-The declared bonus amount gets added to the policy account in with-profits policies and will become payable at the time of exit from the policy by way of death or maturity.
+The sum total of all the declared bonus amount thus added to the policy account, in with-profits policies, will become payable at the time of exit from the policy by way of death or maturity.
 On the other hand, loyalty additions are one-time payment which becomes payable at the time of exit by way of death or maturity.